oVirt/ovirt-ansible-collection/README.md

 Requirements
 ------------

- * Ansible version 2.9 or higher
+ * Ansible version 2.9.11 or higher
  * Python SDK version 4.4 or higher
+ * Python netaddr library on the ansible controller node

 Modules documentation
 --------------